fivdi/brkontru/doc/uart.md

 Returns the character size if no size is specified, else sets the character size to the specified size.

+### Method: parity(type)
+- type - one of the [parity constants](https://github.com/fivdi/brkontru/blob/master/doc/uart.md#parity-constants) (optional)

+Returns the parity type of the UART if no type is specified, else sets the parity type to the specified type.

 ### Method: close()
 Close underlying resources.